-Sometimes we can take it to extremes.
+Unfortunately, sometimes this can be taken to extremes.
 For example, calorie deficits that are too low or excessive, or exercising with the goal of burning more calories than necessary, increasing the chances of fatigue, burnout, and injury!

-A topic that often coincides with this type of mindset: undereating to compensate for a day of overeating.
+A topic that often coincides with this type of mindset is: undereating to compensate for a day of overeating.

 When you’ve been tracking macros or calories for a while, you’ll come across times where you may overeat* a little.
-Social situations, miss-reading labels or just feeling extra hungry one day are all common examples.
-If you have high motivation for reaching a certain goal weight, you may take measures to cancel out any overeating that occurred in an attempt to keep you in a calorie deficit for the overall week.
+Social situations, misreading labels or just feeling extra hungry one day are all common examples.
+If you have a high motivation to reach a certain goal weight, you may take measures to “cancel out” any overeating that occurred, in an attempt to keep yourself in a calorie deficit for the overall week.

 Please, don’t do that.
 There are some serious and very important reasons to avoid this practice:

 1. It’s known as a bad habit for a good reason.